ccano/cc2223/session1/README.md

 - In the Virtual machines page, select Create and then Virtual machine.
 The Create a virtual machine page opens.

 - In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
-Type myResourceGroup for the name.*.
+Type myResourceGroup for the name.
+[More on resource groups here](https://learn.microsoft.com/es-es/training/modules/control-and-organize-with-azure-resource-manager/2-principles-of-resource-groups).

 ![](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/media/quick-create-portal/project-details.png)

 *Screenshot of the Project details section showing where you select the Azure subscription and the resource group for the virtual machine*

 - Under Instance details, type myVM for the Virtual machine name, and choose Ubuntu 20.04 LTS - Gen2 for your Image.
 Leave the other defaults.
 The default size and pricing is only shown as an example.
 Size availability and pricing are dependent on your region and subscription.
-More information on sizes for VMs in Azure are here: https://learn.microsoft.com/en-us/azure/virtual-machines/sizes
+[More on sizes for VMs in Azure here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).

 ![](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/media/quick-create-portal/instance-details.png)